 The first time I had gelato was in Rome and I’ve never forgotten it!
 If you’ve had real authentic gelato, then you know what I mean.
-Fortunately there are gelato machines that we can use at home for the perfect dessert.
+Fortunately there are gelato machines that we can use at home for the perfect ice cream, sorbet, or gelato.

-I’ve written this review with the Cuisinart ICE 100 in mind, however the points I make are useful no matter which gelato or ice cream machine you choose.
+I’ve written this review with the Cuisinart ICE 100 in mind, however the points I make are useful no matter which gelato or ice cream maker you choose.

 I used to talk about the Italian DeLonghi GM6000 gelato maker, however it is no longer available as of this present time.